waldronlab/MultiAssayWorkshop/README.md

 the `RaggedExperiment` data class, which provides efficient and powerful operations for representation of copy number and mutation and variant data that are represented by different genomic ranges for each specimen.
-It also presents real-world examples using TCGA data and the `curatedTCGAData` experiment data package.
+It presents examples using MultiAssayExperiment with TCGA data via the `curatedTCGAData` experiment data package.
+It provides a basic overview of `TCGAutils` functionality to make working with TCGA data easier.

 ## Pre-requisites